-- This must be completed by actually having one-on-one conversations with residents, not by handing out a survey or questionnaire! - Be creative!
+- PART A: Community Physical Space - This MUST be completed by actually having one-on-one conversations with residents, not by handing out a survey or questionnaire! - Be creative!
 Make a representation of your floor with room numbers (from an overhead perspective).
 This can be a drawing, or a computer printout, a scrapbook, and/or other visual representations.
-Each room must be represented and share the following information: - The name(s) of each resident in each room - o The academic year and major of each resident - What each resident likes to do and/or what activities they are/are planning to be involved with this semester/year - o Any specific skills, interests, hobbies or passions that each resident has - When speaking with residents, if you find that others on the floor share similar interests, hobbies, or passions, please make sure to connect those students to one another. - During a one-on-one meetings with your Community Director and during staff meetings (both during and after the first six weeks), please be prepared to share the following community development areas: - What did you learn about your floor from the conversations while completing the Community Conversations Map? - o Who are you most connected with on the floor?
-Why do you think this is the case? - Who are you least connected with on the floor?
-Why do you think this is the case?
-Over the course of the remainder of the semester, how do you plan to better connect with these students? - Now that you have this information, what will you do next?
-What programs will you plan based on the information you received?
-What future interactions or connections between students do you plan to make? - Roommate Agreement: RAs with first year residents must have their residents complete a Roommate Agreement form.
-These forms can be obtained at the start of the semester from your Community Director and/or found on the RA portal.
-Roommate Agreements should be completed by the end of the second week of school.
-Please speak with your Community Director regarding how and where these should be stored.
-Roommate Agreements should also be completed whenever a new roommate moves in.
-While not mandatory, upperclassmen residents should be encouraged to complete a Roommate Agreement.
+Each room must be represented and share the following information: - The name(s) of each resident in each room - The academic year and major of each resident - What each resident likes to do and/or what activities they are/are planning to be involved with this semester/year - Any specific skills, interests, hobbies or passions that each resident has - What they are most excited and anxious about this year - When speaking with residents, if you find that others on the floor share similar interests, hobbies, or passions, please make sure to connect those students to one another.